dakotamm/research_blog/_posts/2024-08-05-more-summer-trends-din-chl.md

-# Understanding Summer Trends More & DIN/Chlorophyll Investigation
+# Understanding Summer Trends More and DIN/Chlorophyll Investigation

 ### Goals From Last Meeting:
 1. Work on integrating new KC data + Ecology historical into LO - README + Parker review.